joannakl/cs102/labs/lab11.markdown

   Show the content of the array after each iteration of the for loop in the  `heapify()`  method.
   Assume that the elements are of type `Integer` and therefore implement `Comparable<Integer>` interface which is used to determine the relationship between elements (this means you can assume that `comparator == null` is always true.

-#### Problem 8: Estimate running time  (extra challenge)
-You need to find 1000 most expensive items from an unsorted price list containing $10^7$ different items.
-Two schemes of solution are as follows.
-- Scheme A: repeat 1000 times the sequential search (with the linear complexity O(n) ).
-- Scheme B: convert the list into an array (the complexity O(n) ), then sort the array (complexity O(nlogn)) and fetch 1000 top items.

-Which scheme is faster?

-You run some preliminary experiments  and determined that:
-- searching in an unsorted array of 100 items takes on average 0.1 millisecond (ms)
-- creating an array out of 100 items takes on average 0.1 millisecond (ms)
-- sorting of 100 items takes on average 0.2 millisecond (ms) time for fetching data from the consecutive indexes of the array is so small that it can be ignored

-Explain how you can use that information to estimate the actual running time expected by each of the two schemes and determine which of the two schemes is faster.